klsdevops/klsdevops/Ansible/Ansible_Installation.md

 ssh-copy-id ansadmin@<target-server>
 ```

-9. Since in our example/demo we are going to do a docker deployment through Jenkins machine, we need to install Docker on the Ansible Controller & then copy the rsa keys to the Docker Host machine.
+9. Since in our example/demo we are going to do a docker deployment through Jenkins machine using ansible playbooks, we need to install Docker on the Ansible Controller & then copy the rsa keys to the Docker Host machine.

 ```
 yum install -y docker